toshalpatel/scala_scrapes/README.md

 # scala_scrapes
 Scala mini projects

-#1 Using Akka library with Scala to implement Pi approximation in Distributed environments
+#1 Using Akka library with Scala to implement Pi approximation in Distributed systems.